 - Single-Qubit Rotations: The classical data points are encoded into the rotation angles of single-qubit phase gates.

-- Two-Qubit Entanglement/Rotations: Entangling layers, typically using CNOT gates, are applied between specified pairs of qubits to introduce two-qubit interactions.
+- Two-Qubit Entanglement: Entangling layers with rotation gates are applied between specified pairs of qubits to introduce two-qubit interactions.